-Korea as well as other key partners.
+- NZIBF is primarily a leadership body: its membership comprises representatives of key sectors as well as New Zealand's largest business organisations with an interest in promoting New Zealand's relationship with the India as well as other key partners.
 NZIBF's role is to support the negotiating process so that it ultimately leads to the timely conclusion of a comprehensive FTA which delivers value for New Zealand interests.
-It is not NZIBF's role to represent specific industry viewpoints in the negotiation - this is best left to industry sectoral groups.

-- NZIBF believes that the agreement should be high quality and conform fully to Article XXIV (8) (b) of the WTO's General Agreement on Tariffs and Trade which stipulates that FTAs should cover "substantially all trade" among participating countries.
+It is not NZIBF's role to represent specific industry viewpoints in the negotiation this is best left to industry sectoral groups. - NZIBF believes that the agreement should be high quality and conform fully to Article XXIV (8) (b) of the WTO's General Agreement on Tariffs and Trade which stipulates that FTAs should cover "substantially all trade" among participating countries.
 NZIBF recommends that there should be no a priori sectoral exclusions from the ambit of the negotiations.
-The aim should be the complete elimination of tariff lines between Korea and New Zealand.
+The aim should be the complete elimination of tariff lines between India and New Zealand.
 As with New Zealand's other FTAs, the services schedule should follow a negative list approach meaning that categories of services are included unless specifically excluded.
+Services liberalisation should be achieved across all four modes of supply.
 NZIBF recognises that differing sectors may be subject to differing timetables for liberalisation.
-In general the NZIBF recommends any timetables should if possible reduce and in no case extend the timeframe for liberalisation set by other agreements to which New Zealand is already a party including the NZ/China FTA, or to which Korea is already a party, including with Chile, the United States (pending ratification) and the EU (under negotiation). - NZIBF agrees that issues of concern to Korea should also be placed on the agenda of the negotiation.
-This includes New Zealand's foreign investment regime given reported Korean interest in increasing investment into New Zealand's agriculture and forestry industries5.
+In general the NZIBF recommends any timetables should if possible reduce and in no case extend the timeframe for liberalisation set by other agreements to which New Zealand is already a party including the NZ/China FTA or to which India may be a party either now or in the future (particularly Singapore, China, ASEAN and the European Union). - NZIBF agrees that issues of concern to India should also be placed on the agenda of the negotiation.
 NZIBF encourages the Government to consult and take into account the views of all stakeholders to ensure its negotiating position reflects an overall balance of interests.
 NZIBF recognises that whether concessions are made will be determined by the New Zealand Government after consultation with stakeholders and with regard to the overall balance of interests achieved in the negotiation. - NZIBF believes the negotiating agenda for the FTA should encompass all issues of relevance including market access for goods and services, investment, competition policy, intellectual property, government procurement, labour and environment issues.
 NZIBF encourages the Government to consult widely with sectors likely to be affected directly by the negotiation.
-NZIBF recognises that where adjustment is required domestically appropriate transitional assistance may need to be given. - NZIBF is mindful that New Zealand is currently engaged in negotiations on a expanded Trans Pacific Strategic Economic Partnership (TPP) with the existing signatories (Brunei, Chile and Singapore) along with Australia, Peru and the United States.
-Given that TPP has been mooted as a possible template for trade liberalisation in the Asia Pacific region, and that Korea has already negotiated FTAs with both Chile, Singapore and the United States NZIBF recommends that Korea be encouraged to consider membership of the TPP at the appropriate time.
+NZIBF recognises that where adjustment is required domestically appropriate transitional assistance may need to be given.

+- NZIBF is mindful that New Zealand is currently engaged in negotiations towards an expanded Trans Pacific Strategic Economic Partnership (TPP) with the existing signatories (Brunei, Chile and Singapore) along with Australia, Peru, the United States and Viet Nam (initially as an observer).
+NZIBF believes that benchmarks to be set in the TPP negotiation should also be reflected in the NZ/India FTA.
+Given that TPP has been mooted as a possible template for trade liberalisation in the Asia Pacific region NZIBF further believes that there may be a case to extend TPP membership to India in due course.
+Similarly NZIBF believes that India is a credible candidate for membership of the APEC grouping. - While conscious of the complexity of the negotiations NZIBF recommends to the New Zealand Government that it proceeds to conclude these negotiations as soon as practically possible.